Shiela Grant Duff: Family

 Grant Duff was married twice.
-During her first marriage in 1942, to Noel Newsome, the founder of the BBC's European Service, she had two children, and the marriage ended in divorce.
+During her first marriage, which was in 1942, to Noel Newsome, the founder of the BBC's European Service, she had two children, and the marriage ended in divorce.
 In 1952, she married Micheal Sokolov Grant, originally Micheal Vicentivich Sokolov, a second-generation White Russian who served as an officer in the Royal Navy in WWII, and died in 1998.
 During their marriage they had three children.